m2msupport/node-red-sms-app/README.md

 An SMS App using Node-Red

 Copy node-red-sms flow file to $HOME/.node-red/lib/flows folder <br>
-Then node-red browser, select node-red-sms flow file in Import->Library
+Then in Node-Red browser, select node-red-sms flow in Import->Library